-In order to always see updated previews in your Dashboard, it is recommended to use the Save button (above your canvas to the right).
+In order to always see updated previews in your Dashboard, it is recommended to manually use the Save button.
 Sometimes, it may take some time (3-5 minutes) for the thumbnail to be updated due to the server loading time.

 I lost my work.
 Can I recover it?

-Any visuals saved to an account using the manual Save button from the upper menu bar should appear in your Dashboard.
+Any visuals saved to an account using the manual Save button should appear in your Dashboard.